Macil/lazy_pathfinding/README.md

 This Deno library implements several pathfinding and graph algorithms.

-This library does not need an entire graph to be provided to it ahead of time.
-The nodes and edges must be provided by a successor function executed for each node encountered, meaning that graphs are lazily initialized which allows for procedural and infinite graphs to be used.
+Where possible, this library does not need an entire graph to be provided to it ahead of time.
+Many functions allow nodes and edges to be provided by a successor function executed for each node encountered, meaning that graphs are lazily initialized which allows for procedural and infinite graphs to be used.

 ## Algorithms